-A description of the funds, at the end of the reporting period investments, and programs (including lending programs) - 2.
+A description of the funds, investments, and programs (including lending programs) managed by - 2.
 Average life and final maturity of all investments listed. - 3.
 Coupon, discount or earnings rate. - 4.
-Par value, amortized book value and market value. - Percentage of the portfolio represented by each investment category. - 6.
-A description of the funds, investments, and programs (including lending programs) managed by contracted parties (i.e. LAIF, investment pools, outside money managers, and securities lending agents). - A statement of compliance with the investment policy or an explanation for non-compliance. - 8.
+Par value, amortized book value and market value. - Percentage of the portfolio represented by each investment category. - A description of the funds, investments, and programs (including lending programs) managed by contracted parties (i.e. LAIF, investment pools, outside money managers, and securities lending agents). - A statement of compliance with the investment policy or an explanation for non-compliance. - 8.
 A statement of the local agency's ability to meet its pool's expenditure requirements for the next six months, as well as an explanation of why sufficient money will not be available if that is the case.